-The holder is informed that the use of his user account is necessary to authenticate any request for a certificate or any request for revocation.
+The holder is informed that the use of his user account or his agent badge is necessary to authenticate any request for a certificate or any request for revocation.

 The holder is also informed of the escrow conditions of the private key corresponding to his certificate.